VertaAI/modeldb/client/verta/docs/tutorials/deployment/endpoint_query.rst

     deployed_model = endpoint.get_deployed_model()
     results = deployed_model.predict(test_data)

 We can also make queries via cURL requests.
-An example request is given in the string representation of the endpoint object:
+An example request is given in the string representation of the Endpoint object:

 .. code-block:: python